Testing for Prostate Cancer: Early Detection and Screening

 This article is not intended to replace professional medical care or advice.
 If you have any questions or need additional information, please talk with your doctor.

-It’s a question all men should consider, especially if they have prostate cancer risk factors, such as family history or genetic, lifestyle, or dietary factors.
+It’s a question men may consider, especially if they have prostate cancer risk factors, such as family history or genetic, lifestyle, or dietary factors.1

-Fortunately, prostate cancer screening can detect the disease at an early stage, even before symptoms begin to appear.
-As studies show, the five-year survival rate nears 100% for men who detect prostate cancer at an early stage.
+Fortunately, prostate cancer screening may help detect the disease at an early stage, even before symptoms begin to appear.2 The 5-year survival rate for men with localized prostate cancer are greater than 99% for men who detect prostate cancer at an early stage.3

 What do the experts say about prostate cancer screening?